 directory or the path of a virtual

-point cloud.
-In this tutorial, the output is rendered with one or
+tutorial, the output is rendered with one or two small LAS files, but

-two small LAS files, but every pipeline is designed to process numerous
+every pipeline is designed to support the processing of numerous files

-files covering a large extent.
+covering a large extent.

 In lasR